-- harassment such as hate crimes including homophobic and racial harassment. - domestic violence such as abuse of a partner, child or elderly parent. - noise nuisance such as loud music, DIY activity, running up and down stairs, particularly late at night and in the communal areas. - youth nuisance such as groups of youths causing rowdy/threatening behaviour. - animal-related problems such as dogs barking and animals fouling communal areas. - neighbour disputes such as arguments about shared amenities and parking. - environmental abuse such as dumping rubbish in corridors and fly tipping. - drugs such as the use of and supply of illegal drugs. - vehicle-related nuisance such as abandoned cars, car repairs and those without MOT and/or insurance.
+- harassment such as hate crimes including homophobic and racial harassment. - noise nuisance such as loud music, DIY activity, running up and down stairs, particularly late at night and in the communal areas. - youth nuisance such as groups of youths causing rowdy/threatening behaviour. - animal-related problems such as dogs barking and animals fouling communal areas. - neighbour disputes such as arguments about shared amenities and parking. - environmental abuse such as dumping rubbish in corridors and fly tipping.

+- drugs such as the use of and supply of illegal drugs. - vehicle-related nuisance such as abandoned cars, car repairs and those without MOT and/or insurance.